 An Anti-Racist Action (ARA) chapter was founded in Toronto in 1992, in response to a growing presence from the Heritage Front and a growing climate of hate.
 The ARA was a pre-existing decentralized network across North America with individual chapters in various cities focused on combating racist groups in their communities.
 In Toronto, this included Ernst Zundel and the Heritage Front, among others.

-This digital archive accompanies the screening, showcasing materials which were used to resist Ernst Zundel.
+This digital archive accompanied the screening, showcasing materials which were used to resist Ernst Zundel.

 Sylvia Nowak, Arm the Spirit archives